French knots are considered to be a nightmare for most embroiders, but I love them. They're very delicate and cute and they never look the same.

 Their size can also vary greatly, so you can use them in a ton of ways.
-You can use them for the center of flowers, as eyes, for polka dots, and even as lines if you're feeling patient. :D I use them more often while dotting i's in text.
+(Check the first photo - the top row is French knots made with six strands of floss wrapped once, the second row the knots are wrapped twice!)
+You can use them for the center of flowers, as eyes, for polka dots, and even as lines if you're feeling patient. :D I use them most often while dotting i's in text.

 To pull off a french knot successfully, you'll need to follow these steps:

 - pull the floss through to the front of the fabric.

 - wrap the floss that's between the fabric and the needle around the needle 1, 2, or 3 times.
 (One time is a small knot, 2 is medium, 3 is large.)